Leaving so soon?

 - Verification stages in the destination country

-For example, if you have a UK-issued TEFL certificate and wish to present it in Taiwan, it would need to be certified by a recognised UK solicitor, Apostilled by the Foreign, Commonwealth and Development Office (FCDO) and then stamped by the Taiwanese Embassy in London.
-This must all happen in the UK, before having everything finalised when you reach Taiwan by the Ministry of Foreign Affairs (MoFA).
+So, for example, if you’ve got a UK-issued TEFL certificate and you’re wanting to present it in Taiwan, it’d need to be certified by a recognised UK solicitor, apostilled by the Foreign, Commonwealth and Development Office (FCDO) and then stamped by the Taiwanese Embassy in London.
+You’d need to sort that in the UK, then get everything finalised in Taiwan by the Ministry of Foreign Affairs (MoFA).

-It’s important to note that documents must always be processed in their country of issue.
-If you have paperwork issued in the UK, it will need to be returned there for legalisation to take place.
-It can be be done overseas, even at a UK Embassy in a foreign country.
+Documents must always be processed in their country of issue.
+If you’ve got paperwork issued in the UK, it’ll need to be legalised in the UK.
+It can’t be done overseas, even at a UK Embassy in a foreign country.

-As straightforward as this seems, no two processes are the same.
-Each country has a unique procedure, so how things work could be dramatically different from one country to the next.
-If you are handling these processes yourself, it’s imperative that you figure out the requirements based on your own personal circumstances.
-No two situations are the same, and therefore using an experienced agent can be a real time and money saver.
+I know it seems pretty straightforward, but no two processes are the same.
+Every country has a unique procedure – how things work can differ massively from one country to the next.
+If you’re handling legalisation yourself, you need to figure out the requirements based on your own your own personal circumstances.
+No two situations are the same, so using an experienced agent can save you a lot of time, money and stress.

 How do I get my documents legalised to teach English in Taiwan?

-The legalisation process for Taiwan will depend on the document type, as well as the country of issue.
-In this article, we are dealing with UK documents only, so please be aware that this process will differ if your documents were issued elsewhere.
+The Taiwanese legalisation process depends on the document type and the country of issue.
+In this article, we’re looking at UK documents specifically, so please be aware that this process will differ if your documents were issued elsewhere.

-All education documents for Taiwan must be verified by a solicitor or Notary Public before it can be processed for legalisation.
-The solicitor or Notary must contact the awarding institution and verify the award is genuine, as well as the details on the certificate itself.
-They must then make a statement to this effect on the certified copy of the certificate which will then be sent for legalisation.
+All education documents for Taiwan need to be verified by a solicitor or Notary Public before they can be processed for legalisation.
+The solicitor or Notary must contact the awarding institution and verify that the document’s genuine, as well as the details on the certificate itself.
+Then they need to make a statement on the certified copy of the certificate confirming its validity before it can be legalised.

-As well as your documents, you must also submit an official application form and a colour photocopy of the data page (photo page) of your passport.
-This must be a clear copy and your passport must be valid at the time of submission.
-Please note that the signature on your application form must be a wet signature, you can not submit a photocopy of the form after you have signed it.
+Alongside your documents you’ll need to submit an official application form and a colour photocopy of the photo page of your passport.
+It needs to be a clear copy and your passport must be valid at the time of submission.
+The signature on your application must be a wet signature – you can’t submit a photocopy.

-If you are having a third party submitting your documents for you, you must produce a Letter of Authorisation.
-This gives permission for someone else to lodge your documents with the Embassy on your behalf.
-You must sign this document and have it witnessed by a UK solicitor or Notary Public, or if you’re outside the UK, at your local ROC Embassy or Mission.
-This is required for it to be accepted by the Embassy.
+If there’s a third party (like Vital Consular) submitting your documents for you, you’ll also need a Letter of Authorisation.
+It gives permission for someone else to submit your documents to the Embassy for you – but don’t worry too much about those.
+We’ll give you a template to complete so you know exactly what needs to go into it.
+You’ll need to sign the Letter of Authorisation and have it witnessed by a UK solicitor or Notary Public (or, if you’re outside the UK, at your local ROC Embassy or Mission).

 Document list: